saurabh1e/SuperFlaskSeed/README.md

       -  order_by = []
       -  only = ()
       -  exclude = ()
+      - auth_required = False/True
+        - roles_accepted = () `access if any of these roles assigned to user`
+        - roles_required = () `access if all of these roles assigned to user`
   -  Define View for your resource
+     - Add methods to api_methods in your view (BulkUpdate, List, Fetch, Create, Delete, Update)
-     - View are of 3 types List, Detail and Association View.
+     - View are of 2 types Base and Association View.
-     - List View for Filtering on a resource and creating new resources
-     - Detail View getting single instabce of a resource, updating single instance of resource or deleting it.
+     - Base view supports (BulkUpdate, List, Fetch, Create, Delete, Update)
+       - BulkUpdate `PUT update single or multiple resource`
+       - Save `POST save single or multiple resource`
+       - Update `PATCH update single resource`
+       - List `GET fetch multiple resource`
+       - Fetch `GET fetch single resource`
-     - AssociationView for Association table to create, delete or update relation among Resources.
+     - AssociationView for Association table to create, delete or update relation among Resources using Patch call.

 ### Example